Heat to power engines

 Phase 1: Intake

-The intake opens, the piston descends.
+The intake opens, the piston moves downwards.

 Ambient air enters the working chamber